AMCN41R/csharp-command-framework/README.md

 It contains:
 - The correlation identifier
 - The command name
-- The DateTIme that the command was received
+- The DateTime that the command was received

 ## Headers
 A custom header can be included to specify that the command should be validated but not executed.